the-bos/the-bos.github.io/_posts/2025-04-23-a-case-for-qa-endpoints.markdown

 QA endpoints are _not_ a replacement for tests.

-A QA endpoint is a real path through production logic, testing real integration, not just unit concerns.
+A QA endpoint is a real path through production logic, testing actual integration, not just unit concerns.
 It lives in and interacts with the same environment that exposes your model.
 Plus, you avoid the headaches and gotchas of dependency mocking.

-They are a tool to increase velocity, and ideally make your API logic more robust.
+It is a tool to increase velocity, and fortify your API logic.

-But -- it also depends on what you mean by tests.
+But... it also depends on what you mean by tests.

 I mentioned evals above.
 But what about CI smoke tests that automatically ensure basic model quality is still there?
 Seems like a great fit for your QA endpoint(s).

-(And please, PLEASE still write tests.)
+(And please, PLEASE still write tests!!)

 #### ❓ As your org or product grows, does the QA endpoint model break down?